rescueDev/nodejs-ex-ejs/README.md

-# Simple project using nodejs, express, ejs and routes
+# Simple project using NodeJs, Express, EJS and routes

 ## Add user submitting a form in home page, render users list in /users page.